 As the systemflag for bindv6only (cat /proc/sys/net/ipv6/bindv6only to check) is usually true for many Linux systems, specifying both v4 and v6 addresses will mean that configuration has to be aware of the flag and set only v6 for eg. A better behaviour here would be to be explicit here and only bind to v4 or v6 addresses as configured so that configuration remains explicit.

-#2 Updated by Abhishek Lekshmanan 11 months ago
+#2 Updated by Abhishek Lekshmanan about 2 years ago

 - Backport changed from nautilus to nautilus, mimic